-Furnishing the Temple: Scripture records Tishrei 15 as the day the Ark of the Covenant and the furnishings were transferred from the Tabernacle to the First Temple.
+Furnishing the Temple: Scripture records Tishrei 15 as the day the Ark of the Covenant was transferred from the Tabernacle to the newly built First Temple in Jerusalem.
 2 Chronicles 5:2-10

-First Celebration: Even before the Second Temple was built, the first group of captives to return from Babylon gathered in Jerusalem to celebrate the Feast of Tabernacles.
+First Celebration: Even before the Second Temple was built, the rst group of captives to return from Babylon gathered in Jerusalem to celebrate the Feast of Tabernacles.
 Ezra 3:1, 6

-The Ark Rested: On the seventeenth of Tishrei, the Bible records that the ark finally came to rest on the mountains of Ararat.
+Ark Rested: On the seventeenth of Tishrei, the Bible records that the ark nally came to rest on the mountains of Ararat.
 Genesis 8:4

-Feast of Tabernacles: Today is the final day of the Feast of Tabernacles.
+Feast of Tabernacles: Today is the nal day of the Feast of Tabernacles.
 In some communities, this night is marked by reading the books of Deuteronomy and Psalms.
 Leviticus 23:33-44

 Yearly Bible Reading: Each year Jewish and Messianic congregations read through the Bible.
 Messianic congregations add New Testament readings.
 Today marks the day in which the new weekly reading cycle begins.

 Confession of Sins: After hearing the Law read the previous day, the people fasted and prayed, confessing their sins and the sins of their fathers.
-They separated from those not serving the one true God.
-For a quarter of this day the Law was read again, and then for another quarter of the day, they confessed their sins and worshiped the Lord.
+For a quarter of this day the Law was read again, and then for another quarter of the day they confessed their sins and worshiped the Lord.
 Nehemiah 9:1-3

 New Moon/New Month: The month of Cheshvan begins today.
 Cheshvan is pronounced khesh-VAN